-Our executive compensation programs support our philosophy of attracting, retaining and motivating leaders that align with and will help us deliver on our strategy of creating an integrated care-delivery model that will generate strong operating results and long-term stockholder value.
+Our executive compensation programs support our philosophy of attracting, retaining and motivating leaders that align with and will help us deliver on our strategy of creating an integrated care-delivery model.
 We design our executive compensation programs to challenge participants as well as reward them for superior performance for our Company and our stockholders.
-We believe that our compensation program must include three design principles:
+Our compensation program is predicated on three design principles:

-Key Program Design Components
+Key Compensation Program Governance Components

 Our robust and structured compensation program reflects the Committee's belief that strong corporate governance is imperative for prudent compensation decision-making.
-Below are key elements of our compensation programs.
-We also identify certain pay practices that are not followed because we believe they do not serve the long-term interest of our stockholders.
+Below are key governance elements of our compensation programs.
+We also identify certain common pay practices that we do not follow because they do not align with the strict standard of governance that we apply to our compensation programs.